 - There are 1.7 billion users accessing their email on mobile.

-- Gmail is the most popular email client; iPhone ranks second.
+- iPhone is the most popular email client; Gmail ranks second.

-- An estimated $350 million will be invested in email ad spend this 2019.
+- An estimated $350 million were invested in email ad spend in 2019.

 Email User Statistics